coveron/coveron.github.io/_docs/cri_format.md

 The header for the CRI format contains the following information:

 - Magic number for CRI files (0x49 0x4D 0x41 0x43 0x52 0x49 0x46 0x21)
-  - The magic number can be interpreted in UTF-8 to get: IMACRIF! (*I'm a Codeconut Runtime Information File!*)
+  - The magic number can be interpreted in UTF-8 to get: IMACRIF! (*I'm a Coveron Runtime Information File!*)
 - Version of the CRI-File (2 bytes wide)
 - SHA-256 hash of the contents of the source code file (shall be equal to the hash stored in the respective CID file)
 - Instrumentation random (shall be equal to the random value stored in the respective CID file)